KEEEER/gphotos-python-download-REST/README.md

 # gdrive-python-download-REST
-download google drive files (include empty folders)
+download google photos albums and mediaIitems
 # Features
     1.list albums and mediaItems
     2.download new added albums and mediaItems